-I called Tucker for a thorough explanation.
+Instead of jumping to conclusions, I called Brad for a thorough explanation.

-Brad Tucker next to the Uppsala Telescope, which was used in the Sliding Spring Survey.
-Photo courtesy of Brad Tucker
+Brad Tucker next to the Uppsala Telescope, which was used in the Sliding Spring survey (Photo courtesy of Brad Tucker)

-One of the things I was doing last year was lobbying in Washington, DC to try and get funding for the project.
-NASA were actually the ones operating the Siding Springs Survey in Australia.
+One of the things I was doing last year was lobbying in Washington DC to try and get funding for the project.
+NASA were actually the ones operating the Siding Springs survey in Australia.

 So what happens now that the survey's been closed down?
 We're left with a big blind spot in the Southern Hemisphere?

 That is certainly part of the issue.
 There are surveys operating in the Northern Hemisphere, and NASA has invested in some new projects.
-There was a meteor explosion over Chelyabinsk, Russia, last year, which most people remember.
-That was partially due to budget cuts at NASA, and specifically cuts to the Near Earth Object Program, which funds a lot of asteroid detection surveys.
+There was a meteor explosion over Chelyabinsk, Russia last year, which most people remember.
+That was partially due to budget cuts at NASA, and specifically cuts to the Near Earth Object project, which funds a lot of asteroid detection surveys.
 A lot of these surveys have been cut and it snuck through.

 So NASA's chosen to focus almost exclusively on the Northern Hemisphere?

 They have.
 There's a project in Hawaii called ATLAS that was funded, and there are a few other ones, but really there's nothing in the Southern Hemisphere.
 There are a few surveys looking for them, but they're not efficient at finding the objects we need to find.
 It’s easier to find large asteroids, say 100km wide.
 But for comet and meteors that are 5 to 50 metres wide – which won’t destroy a planet, but will do a lot of damage – you need a survey like the Siding Springs survey, or something like it, to be productive at finding them.